 Our work has already identified potential precursors of later language ability as early as eight months of age, many months before toddlers produce their first words, and has already targeted potential markers of more serious developmental disabilities, such as autism.
-We hope to make timely contributions to more effective identification of developmental delays and disorders, and guide more appropriate treatments to minimize their life-long impacts.
+We hope to make timely contributions to the more effective identification of developmental delays and disorders and guide more appropriate treatments to minimize their life-long impacts.

 Visit the Infant and Child Studies Consortium's website for more information!